cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

                 +--------------------+ 0xFFFFFFFF
 ```

-We know `mains`'s EBP is 0xbffff7a8 (from the `gets`' stack frame.
+`mains`'s EBP is 0xbffff7a8 (information extracted from the `gets`' stack frame).
 A register in a 32bit architecture corresponds to 4 bytes.
 So `main`s caller EBP will be stored from  0xbffff7a8 to 0xbffff7ac.
-The value that follows in the stack after the saved EBP is the return pointer.
+The value that follows in the stack after the saved EBP is the return pointer (`mains`'s EIP before `gets` was called).
 The return address is stored at 0xbffff7ac (where the stored EBP ends).
 In order to overwrite the return address `gets` would need to write from 0xbffff760 to 0xbffff7b0, which is 80 bytes (76 padding + 4 new return address).

 ### Exploitation

 #### Taking control of execution

-Based on the previous section, it is known that to overwrite `main`'s return pointer `gets` needs to read 80 bytes.
+Based on the previous section, it is known that to overwrite `main`'s return pointer `gets` needs to read 80 bytes from stdin.
 This to overflow the local variable section, ebp section, and return pointer section of `main`'s stack frame.

-To achieve that we need to pass a payload similar to this:
+To achieve it a payload similar to this will be sent:

 ```
 76 bytes + return address
 ```

-In order to do that, we can use the following python script.
-For now, the instruction pointer (return address) was set to 0x45454545:
+In order to do it, a python script will be used.
+For now, the instruction pointer (return address) was set to 0x45454545 to illustrate the hijacking of the return address:

 ```python
 import struct